William Byron Rumford: Career

 In 1933, Rumford passed the examination for employment with the State of California at a time when few blacks worked for the state.
 He also took the examination for investigator on the California Board of Pharmacy, passing the written portion twice, but failing the oral portion two times.
 "I think I frightened everybody to death on the board when I was there for my oral examination. [...]
-I took the examination for food and drug investigator and I flunked the oral after they asked me about Joe Louis.
+I took the examination for a food and drug investigator and I flunked the oral after they asked me about Joe Louis.
 And later I came back, took it again, and I flunked it again."
 According to Rumford, the board was "asking silly questions [...] to get rid of blacks."

 He then took the examination for state VD investigator and passed, but failed the state examination a third time.
-He visited the member of the personnel board that lived in Oakland.
-Christenson, the board member, appealed the board's decision to fail Rumford on the grounds that he was asked irrelevant questions.
-Rumford appealed on the grounds that the board had publicized the statistic that African Americans suffered from sexually transmitted diseases at a greater rate than other ethnic groups, but had not taken the opportunity to do something about it.
+He visited the member of the personnel board who lived in Oakland.
+Christenson, the board member, appealed the board's decision to fail Rumford because he was asked irrelevant questions.
+Rumford appealed because the board had publicized the statistic that African Americans suffered from sexually transmitted diseases at a greater rate than other ethnic groups, but had not taken the opportunity to do something about it.
 He won the appeal and was granted state certification.
-He became the first African American hired at Highland Hospital in Oakland, California, where he was assistant pharmacist.
+He became the first African American hired at Highland Hospital in Oakland, California, where he was an assistant pharmacist.
 There he worked under Dr. Benjamin Black, a former army doctor, "outstanding authorit[y] in hospital administration", and "a very prejudiced person."
 Black was hesitant to hire Rumford, suspecting him of wanting to "make trouble", and was reluctant to raise his salary.
 But with the help of influential friends, including Thomas E. Caldecott and county Supervisor Harry Bartell, he received a raise at the beginning of World War II.
 However, he left the job due to the low pay, and was appointed VD investigator.
 For about a year, he worked primarily at army bases, such as Camp Knight, where his main responsibility was apprehending carriers of STDs.
 When not on base, he worked in city clinics.

 In 1942, while still working for the state, he purchased a pharmacy in Berkeley.
 He tried to work both jobs, but eventually devoted his energies to the business.